Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/manage_commands.md

 title: "Manage commands"
 linkTitle: "Manage commands"
 weight: 180
---- This section describes all of the command available to manage your Transfer CFT product.
+---This section describes all of the command available to manage your Transfer CFT product.

 ## Standard commands

 | Command | Comment |
 | --- | --- |